Rodolphus Agricola: Legacy

 De inventione dialectica was influential in creating a place for logic in rhetorical studies and was of significance in the education of early humanists.
 It was a critical and systematic treatment of ideas and concepts related to dialectics.

 The significance of De inventione dialectica for the history of argumentation is that it assimilated the art of dialectic to that of rhetoric.
 Argumentation focused not on truth but on what might be said with reason.
 Accordingly, Agricola focused on the Topics rather than the Analytics of Aristotle and on Cicero, but also on the writings of historians, poets, and orators.
 Thus, for Agricola, dialectic was an open field; the art of finding "whatever can be said with any degree of probability on any subject."
 (Hamilton, David.
 From Dialectic to Didactic).

-Agricola was also important to the deaf community, since he believed that people who are born deaf can express themselves by putting their thoughts into writing.
-His statement that deaf people can be taught a language is one of the earliest positive statements about deafness on record (Gannon, 1981).
+In his work, De inventione dialectica, Agricola made the observation: "I have seen an individual, deaf from birth, and of consequence dumb, who could understand what was written to him by others, and could also express his own thoughts by writing."
+This was the earliest positive record on the education of a deaf person.

 Agricola's De formando studio—his long letter on a private educational program—was printed as a small booklet and influenced pedagogy of the early sixteenth century.

 Agricola was also important for his personal influence over others.
 Erasmus admired Agricola, eulogizing him in "Adagia" and calling him "the first to bring a breath of better literature from Italy."
 Erasmus claimed him as a father/teacher figure and may have met him through his own schoolmaster Alexander Hegius (most probably one of Agricola's students) at Hegius's School in Deventer.
 In addition to Hegius, Agricola's students include Conrad Celtis (in Heidelberg).

 Erasmus made it his personal mission to ensure that several of Agricola's major works were printed posthumously.
 Agricola's literary executor was Adolphus Occo, a physician of Augsburg.
 By about 1530 disciples and followers had gathered the manuscripts left by Agricola, and these were edited by Alardus of Amsterdam.